dunglas/mercure/CONTRIBUTING.md

 1. Install `go-deadlock`: `./tests/use-go-deadlock.sh`
 2. Run the tests in race mode: `go test -race ./... -v`
-3. To stress test the app, run the load test (see `docs/load-testing.md`)
+3. To stress-test the app, run the load test (see `docs/load-testing.md`)
 4. Be sure to remove `go-deadlock` before committing

 ## Spec